-A non-Hong Kong company that establishes a place of business in Hong Kong is required to be registered within one month of establishing that place of business.
+A non-Hong Kong company that establishes a place of business in the Hong Kong SAR is required to be registered within one month of establishing that place of business.

 If the company’s constitution or charter is in a language other than English or Chinese, certified translations must also be lodged.

 To register, notice must also be given of the commencement of business.

 A foreign company can register with an additional name: where its name is in Chinese it can register an additional name in Roman script, and where its name is in Roman script, it can register an additional name in Chinese.